bootdotdev/blog/content/backend/how-long-to-become-backend-dev.md

 * Did you keep learning and building after you started your job search?
 (You should!)
 * Do you know people IRL who work in tech that can give you introductions?
-* Are you helpful member of tech communities online?
+Are you a helpful member of tech communities online?
-* Do you live in a tech hub, or at least a city that has *some* good jobs?
+* Do you live in a tech hub or at least a city that has *some* good jobs?
 * Do you know some people (online or IRL) that can review your resume and project portfolio?
 * Do you like meetups, and are there any coding meetups in your city?